TimBoleslawsky/data-science-vault/Atlas/Data Science.md

 Data Science is my main topic of study while studying at Gothenburg University.
-In this Map of Content everything from basic theory to relevant programming languages regarding the topic of "Data Science" is documented. test
+In this Map of Content everything from basic theory to relevant programming languages regarding the topic of "Data Science" is documented.
 ## Theory
 ### Principles of Data Science
 Firstly a definition of what Data Science is: [[Data Science, a Definition]].
 Now we obviously need to take a closer look at what data is, and how we can describe it: [[Data]].
 #### The Goals of Data Science
 Data science is about **building and using models of the world** to support decision-making.
 These models help us extract insights, forecast outcomes, and guide actions.

 A big part of data science is to mathematically represent real world problems.
 For this we use *modeling*.
 The basics of this idea can be found here: [[Mathematical Modeling in Data Science]].
 To categorize these models we usually define these different types: [[Types of Models]].

-[[Data Science#Data Science, Machine Learning and AI|Machine learning]] provides algorithms and frameworks to construct models ([[Basic Intuition for Modeling in ML]]).
-The line between *traditional* mathematical modeling and machine learning can be confusing.
-For a general definition, the difference is really one of intention:
-- Build a linear regression with explicit causal assumptions → that’s mathematical modeling.
-- Train a linear regression purely to minimize error on test data → that’s machine learning.
-Same math, different framing.
+There are also some general philosophies we want to follow, when modeling problems: [[Philosophies of Modeling]].

-Data science uses these models for **extracting insights from data and solving problems** in two primary ways:
+Data science uses these models for **extracting insights from data and solving problems** in two primary ways: [[Inference]] and [[Prediction]].
-1. [[Inference]]: learning about unknowns in the model (parameters, causal effects).
-2. Prediction: predicting or simulating data that hasn't been observed (more in this, see here [[Data Science#Theory behind Machine and Deep Learning]]).
-Both are complementary: inference provides understanding, prediction provides foresight.
+- **Core foundation:** Both inference and prediction start from a model of the **data-generating distribution**, which has parameters that we try to estimate ([[Parameter Estimation for Deterministic Models]] and [[Parameter Estimation for Probabilistic Models]]).
+- **Inference:** We use the estimated parameters to **answer questions about the underlying process** (e.g., “Does weight influence height?” or “What’s the average height in the city?”).
+- **Prediction:** We use the estimated parameters to **generate outcomes for new, unseen data points** (e.g., “Given weight = 80 kg, predict height”).
+So the heart of both is the same — modeling the data-generating distribution — but the **goal differs**: Inference = **understanding**; Prediction = **forecasting**.
 Together, they inform **decision-making**, the overarching purpose of most data science projects.

 Beyond these, data science also involves preparing data for analysis, ensuring ethical use, communicating findings effectively, and often generating new insights or questions through exploration.
 - [[Data Munging]]